photo credit: The Visible Earth http://visibleearth.nasa.gov/

 by Craig C. White

-The war of Gog and Magog is the major bible prophecy of our day.
+The battle of Gog and Magog is the major bible prophecy of our day.
 In other words I think that we will see the Magog invasion begin very soon.
 Magog was a man.
 He was one of Noah’s grandsons.
 There are several places in the bible that talk about an invasion against Israel that are led by Magog.
 I don’t think that there is only one battle of Gog and Magog.
 I think that the bible references three separate invasions.
 All of these invasions are led by Magog the leader of Turkey!
 Ezekiel chapter 38 describes the first battle of Gog and Magog.
 All of the people described in Ezekiel chapter 38 are now in place for this battle to begin!

-The war of Gog and Magog described in Ezekiel chapter 38 is a loud wake up call announcing that the end of the church age is near, and that the time of Tribulation for Israel and the whole earth is at hand
+The battle of Gog and Magog described in Ezekiel chapter 38 is a loud wake up call announcing that the end of the church age is near, and that the time of Tribulation for Israel and the whole earth is at hand

 Bible prophecy teachers say that Magog in the Ezekiel 38 prophecy refers to Russia.
 But from my house I can’t see Russia!
 That view of the Magog prophecy came about by transcribing “chief” (or the Hebrew “rosh”) to mean Russia.
 Transposing Hebrew words into English phonetic equivalents is not proper bible prophecy interpretation technique.
 That technique is not used elsewhere to interpret bible prophecy.
 Rosh means first or primary.
 Magog is a man who settled in the land of modern day Turkey.